hak5/usbrubberducky-payloads/payloads/library/incident_response/Global-Powershell-Logging/README.md

 **USAGE**

+1. Replace `https://yourserver.com/rawfile/Global-Powershell-Logging.ps1` on line 9 with the URL to your own hosted .ps1 script
-1. Run once to enable logging
+2. Run once to enable logging
-2. Check transcript files in `Documents/WindowsPowerShell` folder
+3. Check transcript files in `Documents/WindowsPowerShell` folder
-3. Run once more to remove logging
+4. Run once more to remove logging

 **NOTE**